-For the M.A., students must complete 30 credit hours planned in consultation with the student's advisor and the Director of Graduate Studies, which must include at least 21 credit hours in the Linguistics Department and at least one 800-level seminar.
+For the M.A., students must satisfy the requirements of either Option 1 or Option 2.
+Option 1 requires completion of 30 credit hours and a grade of PASS on the same Qualifying Exam taken by Ph.D. students.
+Option 2 requires completion of 36 credit hours to be planned in consultation with the student's adviser and the Director of Graduate Studies.
+Both options require a) that at least 21 of the required credit hours be taken in the Linguistics Department and b) the completion of at least one 800-level seminar.
 Full details of all programs are available from the department's Director of Graduate Studies.

-Students are required to take 60 credits beyond the B.A./B.S.: 51 credits in courses proper and 9 in dissertation.
-Students entering with a credited M.A./M.S. in an appropriate area as determined by the department must take 30 credits: 21 in courses proper and 9 in dissertation.
+Students are required to take 69 credits beyond the B.A./B.S.: 60 credits in courses proper and 9 in dissertation.
+Students entering with a credited M.A./M.S. in an appropriate area as determined by the department must take 39 credits: 30 in courses proper and 9 in dissertation.
 All transfer credit must be in accord with the rules of the Graduate Office; approval of transferred courses is at the discretion of the Committee on Graduate Studies of the Department of Linguistics.
-Students must take LING 607 Phonology I, LING 609 Syntax I, LING 608 Phonology II, LING 610 Syntax II, CGSC 696 Psycholinguistics, and at least three 800-level seminars.
+Students must take LING 607 Phonology I, LING 609 Syntax I, LING 608 Phonology II, LING 610 Syntax II, either LING 696 Psycholinguistics, or LING 680 Sociolinguistics, and at least three 800level seminars.
 No course can satisfy two requirements except that the three 800-level seminars can count toward specialization requirements; transfer credit for these requirements may be accepted, but only under the conditions stated above.
 It is suggested that the remainder of the course work have an appropriate balance of work in the subfields of linguistics and, at the same time, be directed toward the major areas of research interest.

-Students are required to take one major examination, the Qualifying Examination and to write one publishable research paper for admission to Doctoral Candidacy.
-After successful completion of all requirements, students are required to write a dissertation followed by an oral defense.
+Students are required to take one major examination, the Qualifying Examination and to write one publishable research paper for admission to Doctoral Candidacy After successful completion of all requirements, students are required to write a dissertation followed by an oral defense.